igorecarrasco/tweet_deleter/README.md

 ### Tweet history

-The deleter works is by parsing the standard `.csv` Twitter exports when you ask for your archive.
+The deleter works is by parsing the standard `.js` Twitter exports when you ask for your archive.
 Instructions on how to download it can be found [here](https://help.twitter.com/en/managing-your-account/how-to-download-your-twitter-archive).

-Copy the `tweets.csv` file from the base directory of the archive into this applications' base directory and you're good to go.
+Copy the `tweet.js` file from the base directory of the archive into this applications' base directory and you're good to go.

 ### Running the deleter